Missing You (2025 TV series): Production

 In January 2024, it was announced that Netflix would be adapting Missing You by Harlan Coben, who acts as executive producer on the series through his company Final Twist Productions.

 The series was produced by Quay Street Productions.
 It is written by Victoria Asare-Archer and directed by Sean Spencer.
 Executive producers along with Coben are Nicola Shindler, Richard Fee, Asare-Archer, and Danny Brocklehurst.
 Guy Hescott is the producer.

 The series has Rosalind Eleazar in a lead role alongside Richard Armitage, with Lenny Henry, Samantha Spiro, Steve Pemberton, Lisa Faulkner and Paul Kaye also confirmed in the cast.
 Ashley Walters was seen on set in Manchester in late March 2024 and was confirmed in the cast in June 2024, along with James Nesbitt and musician Matt Willis.

 Filming got underway in March 2024 with filming locations including Le Mans Crescent and Victoria Square in Bolton.
 Filming also took place in Manchester city centre, and Parkgate on the Wirral Peninsula.

 Release

 The series premiered on Netflix on 1 January 2025.

 Reception

 The review aggregator website Rotten Tomatoes reported a 48% approval rating with an average rating of 5.2/10, based on 29 critic reviews.
 The website's critics consensus reads, "Missing You tests the psyche but leaves one with the lingering effects of a soapy, twisty, and slippery miniseries."
 Metacritic, which uses a weighted average, assigned a score of 57 out of 100 based on 13 critics, indicating "mixed or average" reviews.

 The Guardian found the first episodes repetitive, but that the series improved in later ones.

+Viewership

+According to data from Showlabs, Missing You ranked third on Netflix in the United States during the week of 6–12 January 2025, placing among the platform’s most watched titles in that period.